 Settings

 Many gaming guides will tell you to look at your settings before getting stuck in.
-But actually, it can be a good idea to simply dive right in and play a few rounds.
+But, actually, it can be a good idea to simply dive right in and play a few rounds.
 This helps you identify which settings you might like to tweak.

 Play a couple of rounds and pay special attention to the sensitivity.
 How does it feel when you try to aim the weapon?
 Perhaps it is quicker than the game you are used to.